We will re-open Hill Cottage Retreat Centre in 2021, for retreats and workshops, as soon as Government guidance allows.

 Hill Cottage has offered a space for Buddhist retreats and practice since 2008.
 While this tradition continues here, we welcome individuals and groups from a broad spectrum of philosophies and professional disciplines to run workshops, courses and retreats.

-Our events are based on the concept of building a temporary community of interest and support for the duration of a retreat, workshop or course.
+Our events are based on the concept of building a temporary community of interest and support for the duration of a retreat or workshop.
 This has worked equally well on discussion based or creative days as well as silent retreats.

-Our Ethos – Hill Cottage Retreat Centre is founded on the belief that it is important to work equally for the benefit of self and others.
-We believe that:
+Hill Cottage Retreat Centre is founded on the belief that it is important to work equally for the benefit of self and others, and that each of our individual actions can make a contribution in this time of global crisis.

 Policy on Alcohol (and Other Intoxicants)